kasanetetosbaguette/kasanetetosbaguette/README.md

 KasaneTetosBaguette...
 I do hobby stuff here, most my repos are private until they are ready for publishing!
 I know a bit of GML, Python and Lua.
+I'm trying to learn Java!!!
+Java's hard though..